sttoracle/ORACASB/README.md

 ## **Introduction**
 ___
- The purpose of this workshop is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases
+ The purpose of this self directed workshop is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases

 ## **Objectives**